yojuna/easy_easyocr/README.md

 # README

-Thin wrapper around the EasyOCR library, which handles urls and images on disk and outputs the OCR'd text on top of the recognized text.
+Thin wrapper around the EasyOCR library, which handles urls and images on disk and outputs the OCR'd text, on top of the recognized text, using openCV.

 ## Table of Contents